Appeals at HRPA

 Grounds for Internal Appeal

-There must be a legitimate reason or ‘grounds’ to request an appeal review; simply disagreeing with a decision does not constitute grounds for an appeal.
+There must be a legitimate reason or ‘grounds’ to request an appeal or review; simply disagreeing with a decision does not constitute grounds for an appeal.
 The purpose of an appeal is not to retry or re-decide the case.
 Individuals wishing to get a ‘second opinion’ should apply for a reassessment or rescore where applicable.
-In order for an appeal to be considered, there must have been:
+Generally, in order for an appeal to be considered, there must have been:

 o The individual did not have a fair opportunity to present their case,

 o The process, policy or rule that was applied is flawed, unfair, or unreasonable.
 Here the process, or rule itself is challenged rather than the specific application of the process.

 o Failed to consider the correct facts, and/or

 o Failed to apply the correct rule or policy in making their decision.